DmitreyKazin/microsvc-flask/README.md

 # Micro Service with Flask

-The purpose of this project is to practice microservices architecture, to enable rapid, frequent and reliable delivery of applications.
-The Flask application presents some network information generated with micro services.
+The purpose of this project is to practice microservices architecture along with Flask, docker and AWS.
+The application presents some information about user's network such as IPv4 address and Speed test statistics.

 ## Micro Services

 | SVC/Folder Name | Role | Port
 | :---:   | :---:   | :---:
 | ip-svc | fetches IPv4 using [ip_fy API](https://api.ipify.org?format=json) | 5001